talent-loom/laravel-quickbooks-v3/README.md

 ## Middleware

-If you have routes that will be dependent on the user's account having a usable QuickBooks OAuth token, there is an included middleware ```TalentLoom\QuickBooks\Laravel\Filter``` that gets registered as ```quickbooks``` that will ensure the account is linked and redirect them to the `connect` route if needed.
+If you have routes that will be dependent on the user's account having a usable QuickBooks OAuth token, there is an included middleware ```TalentLoom\LaravelQuickbooksV3\Filter``` that gets registered as ```quickbooks``` that will ensure the account is linked and redirect them to the `connect` route if needed.

 Here is an example route definition: